PrachiBPatel/PrachiPatel-Portfolio/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-Experienced Data Analyst in healthcare and recruitment IT.
-Proficient in BI development, ETL, data warehousing, and report development using SQL Server, SSIS, SSRS, Excel, Power BI, and Tableau.
+<p style="font-size: 18px"> Experienced Data Analyst in healthcare and recruitment IT.
+Proficient in BI development, ETL, data warehousing, and report development using SQL Server, SSIS, SSRS, Excel, Power BI, and Tableau. </p>